 - Virginia College is a private institution of higher education committed to offering associate degrees, diploma courses, and baccalaureate degrees at its various campuses.
 These programs strengthen the student?s ability to enter or advance in a chosen career.
 The student?s learning experience and placement opportunities are enhanced through studies that provide a balance of general academics, technical skills and personal growth.

-- The teacher population of 44 teachers has declined by 12% over five years.
+- The teacher population of 44 teachers has stayed relatively flat over five years.

 |Virginia College-Huntsville||(AL) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|